Who Measures Board Stiffness and Crease Resistance?

 Carton manufacturers and designers can use a CBT1 crease and board stiffness tester with a Hanatek Carton Crease Proofer to test different substrate and crease combinations in the laboratory without committing valuable production time.

-Why is board stiffness and crease resistance important?
+Why is a board stiffness test and crease resistance testing important?

 A printed sheet or roll of carton board is die-cut and creased into a preformed carton board blank.